How to choose a hiking trip in the Alps

-A few years ago, Karen Walker, Vice President of Ryder-Walker Alpine Adventures, wrote that choosing an alpine hiking tour was a bit like choosing from a dessert cart: Everything looks wonderful!
-She added that in Switzerland alone, “There are more villages worthy of hiking than there are coals in proverbial Newcastle.”
+It was once written that choosing an alpine hiking tour was a bit like choosing from a dessert cart: Everything looks wonderful!
+In Switzerland alone, “There are more villages worthy of hiking than there are coals in proverbial Newcastle.”
 Some are good for a day or two, while others merit weeks of exploration.

 Throw Italy, Austria, and France into the mix, and the dessert cart quickly resembles a giant smorgasbord.
 For those of us that can’t always go back for a second helping of vacation, there’s a bit of pressure to get it right the first time.
 What follows are the preliminary steps for choosing a hiking destination in the Alps.

-Step 3.
 Grab your piece of paper and write down everything that you experienced.
 Don’t just write what you saw, but also include what you felt, what you heard, what you tasted and what you smelled.
 OK.
 This might feel like Creative Writing Exercise 101, but I find that it really helps.
 Research has shown that you are more likely to make something happen if you write it down first.
 Some people call this the power of intention.
 Do you really want to go to the Alps?
 If the answer is yes, then it’s worth a shot.
-If you have trouble, then download our independent tour questionnaire.
-It might help to get your creative juices flowing.

 - A. Each person is unique.
 Some people think about food, and that’s all they think about.
 Others like culture and history.
 A prospective guest once told me that words like roman, stone, olives, and togas, “really got him excited.”
 I quickly deduced that he was not a candidate for a hike through the Berner Oberland.
 He ended up loving the stone houses and Roman architecture of the Engadine, though he discovered that few people wear togas there anymore.
 In short, writing a tour description that appeals to everybody’s perspective is a bit like a crapshoot, and we only have so much space.
 We could literally write multiple web pages for each tour, each page written from a particular point of view.
 A real conversation will allow us to discuss the things that matter to you, and to you only.